 - Be prepared for day one of term

 More information will be made available to students in the coming months, however, we strongly recommend that you attend the entirety of Welcome Week to make settling in and adjusting to the University of Warwick a little easier.
-WMG registration will take place within Welcome Week, on the Wednesday 26th and Thursday 27th September 2018, depending on your course and additional WMG induction activities have been scheduled for the following week also (1st October to 6th October 2018), so you need to arrive in plenty of time in order not to miss essential information.
+The interactive Welcome Week timetable will be live for students to access in early September.
+WMG registration will take place within Welcome Week, on the Wednesday 26th and Thursday 27th September 2018 (depending on your course) and additional WMG induction activities have been scheduled from Friday 28th September to 6th October 2018 also, so you need to arrive in plenty of time in order not to miss essential information.

 Register with WMG